 Fresh Water

 Our first fresh water project in 2008 was to provide a hospital with running water and repaired taps and sinks.
 For the previous four years, the hospital only had buckets of water from a well in the town.
-We have also provided two shallow wells in a village that had no clean water available, and are now in process of closing those wells with pumps and digging two new ones.
-We have provided a number of tredle pumps for farm irrigation, and hope to be able to provide many more as more donations become available.
+Since then we have also provided a number of hand dug wells in villages that had no clean water available.
+Each well capped with cement and with a hand pump.
+In addition, we have provided a number of tredle pumps for farm irrigation, and hope to be able to provide more as donations become available.
 There is a need to dig boreholes (machine-dug deep wells) in many areas of great need - including the first place in Mozambique that the Lord called us to - we pray and await additional funding to become available as these are much more expensive than the shallow wells.